aeonSolutions/AeonLabs-HomeAutomation-Smart-DSMR-5-Power-Meter/README.md

 </p>

 # 🔸 Smart DSMR 5+ PowerMeter
-💬 🆕 There's a new Discord Server for this all other projects. to Join [click here](https://discord.gg/nYe9YMKf).<br>
+💬 🆕 There's a new Discord Server for this and all other projects.
+To join [click here](https://discord.gg/nYe9YMKf).<br>

 The Smart Power Meter made for the new DSRM 5+ power meters from the utility company